the-turing-way/the-turing-way/Chapter_Version_Control.md

 *How should I combine high level explanation of what version control CAN do vs step by step of HOW to do it in git and github?
 Meshing it together seems like I'm trying to explain too many things at once, and git isn't the only version control software out there.
 However completly separating the all the why and all the how means a person who's reading about version control can't follow easily, they'd have to scroll a lot from what is a commit to how do you make one.
 Hmmm.*

-*Need to mention git status and git log somewhere.*
+*Need to mention git status, git diff, and git log somewhere.
+Might be worth having a summarising table with commands and what they do.*

 *Should at least mention version control software other than git.*